alien45/cv/README.md

 - Built the tokenization engine for virtual real estate assets
 - Integrated Stripe and Web3 payment flows
-- Worked on the Virtual Real Estate Map application, a SPA frontend in React + Redux and NodeJS backend, deployed on Firebase
+- Worked on the Virtual Real Estate Map application, a SPA frontend in React, Redux, Firestore and NodeJS backend deployed using Firebase Functions
-- Created NodeJS microservice for automation of tokenization transactions using queuing mechanism and singleton pattern
 - Discovered and fixed major security flaws left by ex-dev
-- Engineered a NodeJS microservice for queueing & automation of Web3 payment transactions and randomization of rewards for campaign events
+- Engineered a NodeJS microservice using queueing and singleton patterns to automate Web3 payments, campaign rewards and tokenization/NFT

 <h3 id="exp-os-and-other">